mattlord/myarbitratord/README.md

     1. If a partition has more online members, then this will be the new primary partition
     2. If there's no clear winner based on partition size, then we will pick the partition that has the largest GTID set

+In order for the arbitrator to work reliably in all cases, it should have multiple network paths to each node to ensure that if *anyone* can communicate with a node, the arbitrator can as well.

 ## Installation
 1. Install golang: https://golang.org/doc/install